Ambita/samhandling_megler_boligbyggelag_docs/README.md

   "tilknyttetLag": true,
 }
 ```

+#### Extra response fields specific for sale message received

+* avklaring (clarification)
+  * harForkjopsrett (has right of first refusal) - true if clarification needed
+  * type (type of clarification) - if this block is needed the field may be Fastpris or Forhåndsutlyst
+  * utlysingsdato - see clarification response
+  * utlysingssted - see clarification response
+  * meldefrist - see clarification response
+* styregodkjenning (board approval)
+  * pakrevd (required) - true if this is needed
+  * initiertDato (date initialised) - The date the board will be notified
+  * meldefrist (deadline) - The date the board needs to respond before
+* tilknyttetlag (connected to a cooperative)

 Later, when all the processes like clarification and board approval has been completed a final response is sent: